 The History of the Once Noble Taddle Creek

 In the 1860s, the portion of Taddle Creek that flowed south through the University of Toronto grounds was dammed to create McCaul’s Pond.
-It was a popular spot for students for fishing, skating and socializing.
+It was a popular spot for students to fish, skate and socialize.
 Each fall, floundering freshmen were tossed into its waters during initiations.

-Unfortunately, the creek was being used as a receptacle to dump industrial and residential waste.
+Unfortunately, the creek was used to dump industrial and residential waste.
 Through the development of Toronto, much of the river had been pushed into man-made caverns and sewers, diverting into the depths of Lake Ontario.

 The Creation of Philosopher’s Walk

-Once buried, the gentle hills created by the Taddle Creek and its ravine became Philosopher’s Walk.
-For more than a century, University students and professors, as well as locals and visitors, have strolled through the scenic hollow for quiet contemplation.
+Once buried, the gentle hills created by Taddle Creek and its ravine became Philosopher’s Walk.
+For more than a century, University students, professors, locals, and visitors have strolled through the scenic hollow for quiet contemplation.

 The Alexandra Gates

 Also known as the Queen Alexandra Gateway, they were created by the Imperial Order of the Daughters of the Empire, a women’s charitable organization, to commemorate a British royalty visit of the then Duke and Duchess of Cornwall and York.
-The gate is named after Alexandra who was the reigning Queen at that time.
-The structure was designed by the architect partnership of Chadwick & Beckett.
+The gate is named after Alexandra, the reigning Queen at that time.
+The architect partnership of Chadwick & Beckett designed the structure.
 In 1906, the association formally gave the gateway to the City.
-It was moved twice to make way for road widening and the subway and in 1960, they were moved to their current location.
+It was moved twice to make way for road widening and the subway, and in 1960, they were moved to their current location.